OUR AUTISM & ADHD SERVICES

 This assessment is for children and young people aged 6-18.

-A combined ADHD & Autism assessment may be recommended if a child or young person:
+A combined ADHD and Autism assessment may be recommended if a child or young person:

 - experiences difficulties with attention, impulsivity, or activity levels, and